Student Housing Information

 Board Policies and Arrangements

-For commuting students, the 85 and 45 Flex Meal plans with $200 Bonus Points are convenient and cost-effective ways to enjoy campus dining options.
+For commuting students, the 85 and 45 Flex Meal plans with $200 Bonus Dollars are convenient and cost-effective ways to enjoy campus dining options.

-Bonus Points are extra funds attached to the meal plans.
+Bonus Dollars are extra funds attached to the meal plans.
 These dollars work like a debit account and may be used at any campus dining location.
 They may be used to purchase a full meal or individual food or beverage items.
-Bonus Points are valid for one semester only.
+Bonus Dollars are valid for one semester only.

-Since Bonus Points have a way of going fast, Witt Gold can be added to a dining account in any dollar amount.
-Purchases of $150 or more will be given an extra 10% by the Dining Services.
-Like Bonus Points, Witt Gold serves as a debit account and can be used at any dining location.
-Unlike Bonus Points, Witt Gold rolls over from the fall to the spring semester but do expire on the last meal plan day of spring semester.
+Since Bonus Dollars have a way of going fast, Witt Gold can be added to a dining account in any dollar amount.
+Like Bonus Dollars, Witt Gold serves as a debit account and can be used at any dining location.
+Witt Gold rolls over from the fall to the spring semester but do expire on the last meal plan day of spring semester.

-Unused meals, Bonus Points and Witt Gold are non-refundable.
+Unused meals, Bonus Dollars and Witt Gold are non-refundable.

 Arranging for Meal Plans

-Students may contract for meal plans/board by contacting the Dining Services Business Manager on the second floor of the Benham-Pence Student Center.
+Students may contract for meal plans/board by contacting the Coordinator, Central Scheduling and Meal Plans on the first floor of the Benham-Pence Student Center.
 The board contract is in effect for the entire year unless properly changed within the designated time.
-Meal Plans may be changed or cancelled only by submitting a Board Drop/Change Form to the Business Manager by the first Thursday of each semester.
+Meal Plans may be changed or cancelled only by submitting a Board Drop/Change Form to the Coordinator, Central Scheduling and Meal Plans by the first Thursday of each semester.
 The form must be submitted by the deadlines as listed under Termination of Board.

-Students with special medical or dietary needs and living in a residence hall are required to participate in a University meal plan and are strongly encouraged to discuss their needs with the Director of Dining Services by Thursday of the first week of classes of each semester.
-To better understand a special need, a written statement from the physician may be requested by the Director of Dining Services.
+Students with special medical or dietary needs and living in a residence hall are required to participate in a University meal plan and are strongly encouraged to discuss their needs with the General Manager of Dining Services by Thursday of the first week of classes of each semester.
+To better understand a special need, a written statement from the physician may be requested by the General Manager of Dining Services.
 If Dining Services is unable to accommodate the special need, the student must obtain a statement from Dining Services and submit it to the Dean of Students Office.
-The Associate Dean for Residence Life will review all cancellation requests with the Director of Business Services prior to authorizing a change or cancellation.
+The Associate Dean for Residence Life will review all cancellation requests with the Director of Scheduling & Events prior to authorizing a change or cancellation.

 Termination of Meal Plans

-Students wishing to change or cancel a meal plan (if they are eligible to do so) must complete a Board Drop/Change Form and submit it to the Dining Services Business Manager on the second floor of the Benham-Pence Student Center before 4 p.m. on the dates noted below for each semester.
+Students wishing to change or cancel a meal plan (if they are eligible to do so) must complete a Board Drop/Change Form and submit it to the Coordinator, Central Scheduling and Meal Plans on the first floor of the Benham-Pence Student Center before 4 p.m. on the dates noted below for each semester.

 Students who fail to complete and submit a Board Drop/Change Form within the designated time are required to continue to honor their contract for the balance of the semester.
 No exceptions are made to this timeline.